 |Line up of Heinkel He 162 Volksjager (People's Fighter) aircraft at Leck during the surrender, WWII.
 There were 120 He 162s at the time of Germany's surrender during WWI.|

 With sufficient fuel and time for pilot training, the Salamander could have made a difference.
-However, time had run out.
+However, the Reich's time had run out.
 Several examples survive.

 |Luftwaffe Jets Me 163 / He 162 / Me 262.|